-The closed loop system is therefore stable for all perturbations $\Delta$ with norm(Gvn, inf) 1/ans d.
+The closed loop system is therefore stable for all perturbations Δ with d.
 Process models are often better (that is, they match the real process more closely) in the low frequency range.
 As frequency increases there is usually excitation of higher-order dynamics and non-linearities in the real process, which is not covered by the model.